It is one of those alluring what-if scenarios. One that helps you with that hard life of yours, with building blogs and writing beautiful posts.

 And then, there’s the comments.

 At the outset, comments were a laudable idea – and this actually still is the case.
-People were supposed to add thoughtful comments, enriching the content already available.
+People were supposed to add thoughtful comments, enriching the content by meaningful discussion or something.
 A trve tool to obtain social proof.
 Right?
 In the eyes of the perfect world, this would indeed be so.

 But – alas – no. Reality works differently.